ruliancruz/AluraMidi/README.md

 # AluraMidi
-Bateria midi feita com HTML, CSS e JavaScript.
+Midi drums developed in HTML, CSS and JavaScript

-Projeto feito para o curso "JavaScript para Web: Crie páginas dinâmicas" da Alura.
+Project made for the course "JavaScript para Web: Crie páginas dinâmicas" by Alura.